spring-attic/spring-security-javaconfig/README.md

 Additional Samples
 -------------

+### Complete web applications

 We include a number of complete [Sample Web Applications](./samples/) that use Spring Security Java Configuration.

+### Mapping the XML namespace to JavaConfig

 Also refer to the tests for further examples.
 You will notice a convention of Namespace<Security Element>Tests where <Security Element> is the Security Namespace
 Element.
 For example, to learn how the <http> element and its attributes map to Spring Security Java Configuration look in the NamespaceHttpTests

 Contributing